antimony-lang/antimony/docs/developers/specification.md

 {}  repetition (0 to n times)
 ```

 Lower-case production names are used to identify lexical tokens.
 Non-terminals are in CamelCase.
-Lexical tokens are enclosed in double quotes "" or back quotes ``.
+Lexical tokens are enclosed in double quotes `""` or single quotes `''`.

-The form a … b represents the set of characters from a through b as alternatives.
-The horizontal ellipsis … is also used elsewhere in the spec to informally denote various enumerations or code snippets that are not further specified.
-The character … (as opposed to the three characters ...) is not a token of the Antimony language.
+The form `a ... b` represents the set of characters from `a` through `b` as alternatives.
+The horizontal ellipsis `...` is also used elsewhere in the spec to informally denote various enumerations or code snippets that are not further specified.
+The character `…` (as opposed to the three characters `...`) is not a token of the Antimony language.

 ## Source Code Representation